Atkhare/MachineLearning/README.md

 >
 > - Tree MAP for Customer Segment
 >   - The segmentation for customers is based on the RFM score
->   - Around 7k customers are at risk and 2.2k customers are lost by the retail website.
+>   - Around 7k customers are at risk and the retail website almost loses 2.2k customers.
 >
 > ![Screenshot 2024-12-30 150958](https://github.com/user-attachments/assets/adc1ab42-0a79-401b-b0c6-823fabeb338b)